Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

-#### This appears to be a historical time stamp feature.
-Let's extract the year from this feature and convert it to a numeric feature.
+#### This appeareds to be a historical time stamp feature.
+I extracted the year from this feature and converted it to a numeric feature.

 ```python